All Episodes

 But the Republican Party would have been victorious by attracting liberals and independents as liberals.

-I think I think it's gonna be part of a gigantic cycle where Republicanism and conservatism goes away for a while.
+I think it's going to be part of a gigantic cycle where Republicanism and conservatism goes away for a while.

-So the Republican Party is gonna be without conservative support, and therefore it's gonna be small and a minority party.
+So the Republican Party is going to be without conservative support, and therefore it's going to be small and a minority party.

 Yep.